yandex/perforator/README.md

 ## Quick start

-You can profile your laptop using local perforator record CLI command [TODO](...).
+You can profile your laptop using local [perforator record CLI command](https://perforator.tech/docs/en/tutorials/native-profiling).

-You can also deploy Perforator on playground/production Kubernetes cluster using our Helm chart [TODO](...).
+You can also deploy Perforator on playground/production Kubernetes cluster using our [Helm chart](https://perforator.tech/docs/en/guides/helm-chart).

 ## How to build

-- Instructions on how to build from source are located here [TODO](...).
+- Instructions on how to build from source are located [here](https://perforator.tech/docs/en/guides/build).

-- If you want to use prebuilt binaries, you can find them here [TODO](...).
+- If you want to use prebuilt binaries, you can find them [here](https://github.com/yandex/perforator/releases)...).

 ## How to Contribute